Afro-Chileans

-Afro-Chileans are Chilean people of African descent.
-They may be descendants of slaves who were brought to the Chile via the trans-Atlantic slave trade, or recent migrants from other parts of Latin America, the Caribbean or Africa.
+Afro-Chileans or Black Chileans are Chilean people of Black African descent.
+They may be descendants of slaves who were brought to Chile via the trans-Atlantic slave trade, or recent migrants from other parts of Latin America, the Caribbean or Africa.

 History

-Slave trade
+Atlantic slave trade

-African slaves were first brought to the Spanish colony that is now Chile in 1536.
-After crossing the Atlantic Ocean from Africa, two overland routes trafficked many enslaved Africans to the colony: one crossing west from the northern coast of South America, and another traveling north from Buenos Aires over the Pampas and the Andes.
+The Atlantic African slaves were first brought to the Spanish colony that is now Chile in 1536.
+After crossing the Atlantic Ocean from the western coast of Africa, two overland routes trafficked many enslaved Africans to the colony: one crossing west from the northern coast of South America, and another traveling north from Buenos Aires over the Pampas and the Andes.
 Many slaves did not survive the difficult journey in captivity.
 The port of Valparaíso was also utilized in the slave trade for maritime transport of captives.

 Given that the type of economic activity in colonial times, for climatic reasons, was never any large tropical plantations (cotton, sugar and tobacco, among others), Europeans did not see the need to import a large contingents of black slaves, like that of the Caribbean.
 Another reason was that, as a result of the Arauco War, indigenous Mapuche people were stolen from their lands, which in turn were exported to Peru, at a much cheaper price than that of a black slave.
 Although no economic benefits led to any large importation of African slaves to Chile, roughly around 6,000 Africans were transported directly to Chile where they went into mainly domestic service as a means of status for colonists and as a work force in the mining of gold in Arica.
 By 1590 Afro-Chileans made up 20,000 people, but by the time of emancipation made up only 4,000 in 1823.

 Slavery in Arica

 The black or Afro-descendant population of present-day Arica was considerable during the colonial era.
 The city was founded in 1570 and belonged to the Viceroyalty of Peru and between 1824 and 1880, to the Republic of Peru.
 This last year was annexed to Chile, after it won the Pacific War.
 The city received this large number of slaves because its territory was optimal for the cultivation of cotton and sugar cane in the Azapa Valley.
-Most of the slaves who arrived came from the West Indies or the African continent, especially from the areas of present-day Congo and Angola.
+Most of the slaves who arrived came from the West Indies or the African continent, especially from the areas of present-day Democratic Republic of the Congo, Republic of the Congo and Angola.
 In addition, after the discovery of the silver mines of Potosí, Arica became the main port of disembarkation of the slaves who were taken there.

 During that time, the Spaniards did not live mostly in Arica, as the anopheles, a species of mosquito, present in the Azapa Valley, transmitted the deadly disease of malaria.
-Black Africans or their descendants settled in Arica were immune to tropical diseases.
+Black Africans or their descendants settled in Arica were less susceptible to tropical diseases.
 In 1793, the book Guía del Perú was published, which reported on the ethnic composition of the inhabitants of the "Partido de Arica".